mspringe/On-the-Use-of-Pooling-in-Autoencoders/readme.md

 Evaluation was carried out on a test split, containing 193 images.
 For evaluation I have considered upper bounds on the pairwise absolute distances of respective a and b channels.
-The accuracy is defined by the mean percentage of channel values, that have a smaller absolute difference to their true counterparts than the respective upper bound.
+The accuracy is defined by the mean over the test data of the percentage of predicted channel values, that have a smaller absolute difference to their true counterparts in an images Lab representation than the respective upper bound.

 ![](docs/figures/hst.png)

-The results show that while the model with 3 pooling layers does well on small upper bounds, it also does worse on larger upper bounds.
+The results show that, while the model with 3 pooling layers does well on small upper bounds, it also does worse on larger upper bounds.
 Vice versa for the model with no pooling layers.
 A possible explanation could be, that the model with no pooling layers focuses on details, i.e. high frequencies in the